dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 4. Traffic metadata can optionally be included in each block.
 Specifically, counts of some types of non-DNS packets (e.g. ICMP, TCP resets) sent to the server may be of interest.

-5. The wire format content of malformed DNS messages can optionally be recorded.
+5. The wire format content of malformed DNS messages may optionally be recorded.

-    * Rationale: Any structured capture format that does not capture the DNS payload byte for byte will be limited to some extent in that it cannot represent "malformed" DNS messages (see (#malformed-messages)).
+    * Rationale: Any structured capture format that does not capture the DNS payload byte for byte will be limited to some extent in that it cannot represent "malformed" DNS messages.
       Only those messages that can be fully parsed and transformed into the structured format can be fully represented.
 Therefore it can greatly aid downstream analysis to have the wire format of the malformed DNS messages available directly in the C-DNS file.
       Note, however, this can result in rather misleading statistics.
-For example, a malformed query which cannot be represented in the C-DNS format will lead to the (well formed) DNS responses with error code
-      FORMERR appearing as 'unmatched'.
+For example, a malformed query which cannot be represented in the C-DNS format will lead to the (well formed) DNS responses with error code FORMERR appearing as 'unmatched'.

 # Choice of CBOR